 - Helen Ross McNabb Center

-If you are interested in learning more about this project, please contact Margaret Jaco at MargaretJ2@thenationalcouncil.org.
+If you are interested in learning more about this project, please contact Stephanie Swanson at StephanieS@TheNationalCouncil.org.

-The National Council for Behavioral Health (National Council) is the unifying voice of America’s community mental health and addictions treatment organizations.
-Together with our 2,200 member organizations, we serve our nation’s most vulnerable citizens — the more than eight million adults and children living with mental illnesses and substance use disorders.
-We are committed to ensuring all Americans have access to comprehensive, high-quality care that affords every opportunity for recovery and full participation in community life.
-The National Council pioneered Mental Health First Aid in the U.S., which has trained hundreds of thousands of individuals to connect youth and adults in need to mental health and addictions care in their communities.
-Learn more atwww.TheNationalCouncil.org.
+The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+Together with our 3,000 member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
+The National Council introduced Mental Health First Aid USA and more than 1.5 million Americans have been trained.